octobercms/docs/backend-lists.md

 Type | Description
 ------------- | -------------
-**group** | filters the list by a group of items, usually by a related model and require a `nameFrom` definition.
+**group** | filters the list by a group of items, usually by a related model and requires a `nameFrom` or `options` definition.
 Eg: Status name as open, closed, etc.
-**checkbox** | used as a switch to apply a predefined condition or query to the list.
+**checkbox** | used as a binary checkbox to apply a predefined condition or query to the list, either on or off.
+**switch** | used as a switch to toggle between two predefined conditions or queries to the list, either indeterminate, on or off.

 <a name="extend-list-behavior"></a>
 ## Extending list behavior